-Illustration of the supplies made in a Venture Capital Business
+Supplies made in a Venture Capital Business

-11. The supplies made in a venture capital business are illustrated in FIGURE 1 and FIGURE 2 below:
+11. The supplies made in a venture capital business are illustrated in Figure 1 and Figure 2 below:

-FIGURE 1: Supplies made where the VCMC and VCC are separate entities
+Figure 1: Supplies made where the VCMC and VCC are separate entities

-FIGURE 2: Supplies made where the VCMC and VCC is one entity
+Figure 2: Supplies made where the VCMC and VCC is one entity

-12. The GST implication on the supplies in FIGURE 1 and FIGURE 2 above may be summarized as follows:
+12. The GST implication on the supplies in Figure 1 and Figure 2 above may be summarized as follows:

-- Funds committed to the VCC for investment in an IC by investors is not a supply - b) The sales of units / shares of an IC to the VCC to hold ownership in the IC is an exempt supply - c) Supply of management / consultative services by a VCMC to manage the VCC's investment is standard rated - d) The return of investment distributed by the VCC to the investors is not a supply. - e) The sale of VCC shares in the IC is an exempt supply.
+- Funds committed to the VCC for investment in an IC by investors is not a supply; - (b) The sales of units / shares of an IC to the VCC to hold ownership in the IC is an exempt supply; - Supply of management / consultative services by a VCMC to manage the VCC's investment is standard rated; - (d) The return of investment distributed by the VCC to the investors is not a supply; and - (e) The sale of VCC shares in the IC is an exempt supply.